ParsMaioris/BarterPoint/README.md

 BarterPoint is a minimum viable product (MVP) for a bartering app, designed to facilitate the exchange of goods between users.
 This project aims to provide a simple and effective platform for users to list, browse, and trade items with ease.

-## Purpose and Context

-BarterPoint is actively under development and primarily serves as a portfolio piece.
-The main goal is to showcase skills in full-stack development for job interviews, as employers often request GitHub repositories.
-There are no immediate plans to take this project beyond its current state.
-The ongoing updates are focused on refining and demonstrating capabilities rather than learning new technologies.

 ## Features

 - **React Native**: A mobile user interface that adapts well to various devices.